 WhatsApp Group Chats

-While you enjoy talking with group chats of friends and family members, some people out there might have their hungry curiosity been fulfilled by tracking your group messages through some tricks.
+While you enjoy talking with group chats of friends and family members, some people out there might fulfil their hungry curiosity by tracking your group messages through some tricks.
 The end-to-end encryption of WhatsApp may not help you out in keeping your group chats private.
-That is, groups are usually open to joining by direct invitation within the app or by creating a digital invite link that can be shared wherever possible.
+You need to ask yourself, ” is WhatsApp secure in terms of groups?”
+That is, groups are usually open to joining by direct invitation within the app or by creating a sharable digital invite link.

-As long as this link is posted publicly on the internet, it can be indexed by search engines like Google.
+As long as this link is public on the internet, search engines like Google can index it.
 This allows simple search words to take them out.
 Therefore, anyone finding a group link online can join the chat and probably invade the group information along with the members’ phone numbers and WhatsApp usernames.

 Some hacking experts reveal that group chats are vulnerable to spying despite end-to-end encryption.
 That is, some researchers point out that a backdoor can be hacked upon the server letting anyone with access to the server, let be staff or any interfering third party, to add new members to the group without any permission and allow these invaders to obtain the encryption key.
 Therefore, a masked spy inserted from the server end can gain access to the keys shared by the phone of every member on the group and can now see all the decrypted messages.